Loopring/protocols/DESIGN.md

 - make a circuit that contains X number of rings with 2 orders and Y number of rings with 3 orders.
 There's a low chance the operator has the exact number of each so we have to make some rings in the circuit do nothing (e.g. set the fill amounts to 0).
 The prover still has the cost of verifying all rings, even if they do nothing useful.
 - make all rings 3 order rings and make a circuit that can also settle 2 order rings in these 3 order rings.
 Here we always have the extra cost of processing the 3rd order even when it's only a 2 order ring.

-We also need to do a wide range of functionality.
+We also need to do wide range of functionality.
 We need to have a circuit for
 - depositing
 - withdrawing
 - settling rings
-- reverting rings
 - cancelling orders

 Verifying a proof onchain costs ~600,000 gas, so it may make sense to combine some functionality in a single circuit.
 It may make sense to reuse the ring settlement slots e.g. for cancellation.
 This is less efficient than having dedicated slots in the circuit to cancel orders (cancelling an order only needs to update the filled amount of a single order, reusing the ring settlement of 2 orders would create a lot more constraints for unused functionality like updating balances and updating the filled amount of 2 orders), but we don't have to have a fixed number of each so it's more flexible.

 It also makes sense to create multiple ring settlement circuits for different number of rings settlements e.g. a circuit that can settle 128 rings and a circuit than can settle 512 rings.
 This way the operator doesn't need to needlessly spend money solving a large circuit when only a small number or rings needs to be settled.

-We could make a single circuit containing all necessary functionality like this:
-- 8 Ring Reverts
-- 32 Deposits
-- 32 Withdrawals
-- 512 Ring settlements
-- 64 Order cancellations

-A small number of permutations could be made with different numbers of slots for each.
-Once implemented we can analyze which functionalities could be combined in the circuit.

-By having a large number of dedicated slots for order cancellations an operator would include cancels even for a very small fee (or even none) because the cost for proving the circuit remains the same even if the order cancellation slot doesn't do anything useful.

 # Delayed proof submission